Special Educational Needs

 - An emphasis on the values of respect, resilience, collaboration, tolerance, responsibility and positive relationships.
 Our school motto is ‘Mutual Respect’.

-- Fully accessible sites, with ramps and a lift at KS2.
-For further details, please read our Disability and Accessibility Plan on the school website: www.moorhill.staffs.sch.uk
+- Fully accessible sites, with ramps and a lift on our Pye Green Road Site.
+For further details, please read our Disability and Accessibility Plan in our Policies section.

 5. What are the strategies or programmes to support speech and language?